 Getting to the game

-Majestic Hotel A fire-lit lobby, newly renovated public areas and bold décor give the air of an English estate at this boutique 52-room hotel in East Lakeview.
+Majestic Hotel: A fire-lit lobby, cozy public areas, and bold décor give the air of an English estate at this boutique 52-room hotel in East Lakeview.

-Wrigley Hostel You’ll find a lounge and barbecue deck; kitchen; common room with pool table, ping pong table, foosball, a BYOB bar, large flat-screen TV, and tons of games; computer room; and free breakfast, Wifi, and lockers—all within a stone’s throw of Wrigley Field.
+Wrigley Hostel: You’ll find a lounge and barbecue deck; kitchen; common room with pool table, ping pong table, foosball, and tons of games; computer room; and free breakfast, Wifi, and lockers — all within a stone’s throw of Wrigley Field.